cmolodo/covid-19/README.md

 With the new system, I will no longer be updating past numbers, to avoid further confusion, only adding the new daily and cumulative totals reported each day.
 The exception is hospitalization - updated past numbers back to 2020-06-12, the earliest date displayed on the dashboard.

+As of 2020-09-03, reported cumulative case numbers are separated into PCR only (reported to state) vs antigen positive.
+Daily case numbers are now PCR only.
+The timeseries data will now include the sum of PCR + antigen positive cases, though neither this nor the PCR-only cumulative number matches the past cumulative counts, so the case numbers don't exactly match between 2020-09-02 and 2020-09-03.

 #### Placer County
 https://www.placer.ca.gov/6448/Cases-in-Placer
 Live data entered as of 2020-03-19, backfilled using JHU data, press releases, and WaybackMachine archive snapshots.
 Note that new data is only guaranteed to be released Mon/Wed/Fri.